theo-dotchi/demo-app/PRESENTER_NOTES.md

 - Commit directly to `main`

 **Say:**
-> "Now every push will automatically run tests.
+> "Now every pull request will automatically run tests.
+This prevents broken code from being merged.
 Let's add one more workflow using the Marketplace."

 ---